wp-plugins/newsme/readme.txt

 In order to understand the power of this solution check out the increase in percentage of some metrics on one of our clients:

-* **+300%** the rate of subscriptions of occasional and regular readers compared to the regular newsletter subscriptions
+* **+300%** the rate of subscriptions of occasional and regular readers compared to the regular newsletter subscriptions.

 * **+20%** the average opening rate of the personalized email summary compared to the average opening rate of the regular email newsletters in the online publishing industry.